19hours/sg-statutes/Acts/Property Tax Act.md

 [33/2002]

-(6) The Chief Assessor may, in his discretion, cancel any notice served under subsection (4) which is inaccurate in any material particular and may replace it with another notice .
+(6) The Chief Assessor may, in his discretion, cancel any notice served under subsection (4) which is inaccurate in any material particular and may replace it with another notice not later than 5 years after the serving of the notice under that subsection.

 [33/2002]